marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

 ![](/blog/draft-aroa/art/IMG-20231130-WA0019.jpg)

-Aroa showed me that people are much more than their career; you also need to find fulfillment beyond it.
+Aroa showed me that people are much more than their career; you need to find fulfillment beyond it.
 Explore, learn, create.
 When I moved to Munich because of work, I stopped writing here and didn't prioritize learning German.
 I was learning about my job but not about me.

 TODO: foto de arte aqui

-TODO: more stuff she did was karate, taekwondo, guitarra, bajo, baile, baloncesto, *won a baking competition*, did an ad for Aragon TV skating, she has a song to her name ("Aroa's world", "Los mundos de Aroa", it's on Spotify)
+TODO: more stuff she did: karate and taekwondo, guitar and base, dance, basketball.

-When she was younger, Aroa got into anime and League of Legends, and dyed her hair blue.
+When she was younger, Aroa got into anime and League of Legends and dyed her hair blue.
 The pictures are hilarious --- she'd kill me for writing this.
-Then, she learned to skate and later on how to kick ass in a boxing ring.
-All her life experiences brought her countless friends that loved her to no end.
-She even participated in First Dates on her birthday, but that's a (very funny) story for another time.
+She tried dancing and playing basketball, but mostly kicked ass in a boxing ring.
+This legend even participated in First Dates on her birthday, but that's a (very funny) story for another time.

+My sister also appeared on TV after winning a baking competition, and in an ad for our local television network, where she skated.
+A little-known fact is that she has a song to her name, "[Los mundos de Aroa](https://open.spotify.com/track/2WOfcTp81iHvPljUNUmk1f?si=6373dc997aa941db)".
+One summer, we hiked to the Perdiguero, a 3,222m-high summit in the Pyrenees.
+She could both gracelessly pick up grasshoppers in the grass, and rapel down canyon walls after a course she took with my father.

 TODO: coger fotos de "Nuestra Aroa" en Google Photos

-Her cinephile side appeared more recently, featuring both cult movies like *Scarface* and absurd ones like *Don't be a Menace to South Central While Drinking your Juice in the Hood*.
-I kid you not, she knew *Ali-G* by heart.
-Every single line.
+Her cinephile side appeared more recently, combining cult movies like *Scarface* with absurd ones like *Don't be a Menace to South Central While Drinking your Juice in the Hood*.
+I kid you not, she knew *Ali-G* by heart. **Every single line**.
 She sent me some recommendations, which I'm slowly watching:

 <img width="40%" src="movies.jpg" alt="Movie recommendations: Project X, How High, Colegas del Barrio (translation: Don't be a menace to South Central While Drinking your Juice in the Hood), Fuga de Cerebros (1 > 2, translation: Brain Drain), Un espía y medio (translation: Central Intelligence), Supersalidos (translation: Superbad), Scary Movie (todas)">

-She had countless friends, and was dearly loved.
+All her life experiences brought her countless friends that loved her to no end.
 It was hard to keep track of them, my mother complains.

 <div class="poem">
   <img alt="TODO" src="/blog/draft-aroa/art/arbolito.jpg">
   <div class="translation">
     Érase una vez un arbolito que vivía de puntillas sobre el suelo.
 Este árbol ponía una sonrisa en primavera cuando brotaban sus tallos, alegría en verano, y nostalgia en otoño cuando se iba quedando desnudo.<br>
-    Un invierno, vinieron unos homes y lo cortaron.<br>
+    Un invierno, vinieron unos hombres y lo cortaron.<br>
-    El árbol vio cómo le arrancaba de aquel trozo de tierra y lo llevaron.<br>
+    El árbol vio cómo le arrancaban de aquel trozo de tierra y lo llevaron.<br>
     Era un árbol fuerte y valiente, que resistió hasta su misma muerte, y es que sabía lo que es aguantar el azote de la arena que evaba el viento y el soplo helado de la noche que congelaba hasta la savia.<br>
     No dejó escapar una sola queja cuando lo cortaban, tan solo cayó una pequeña lágrima que fue a caer en el hueco que dejó la tierra.<br>
     Nadie se dio cuenta, pero con el paso del tiempo creció otro árbol que también era fuerte.<br>